Marietas/Bikesharing/README.md

 ### Peak Hours

-The fig. 1 shows that highest demanded hours are Between 5PM to 7PM.
-Also, the data suggest that the Bike's maintenance can be done from 2Am to 5AM.
+The fig. 1 shows that highest demanded hours are between 5PM to 7PM.
+Also, the data suggests that the Bike's maintenance can be done from 2Am to 5AM.

 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%201.png)